 To this end, The Wilton Club have welcomed and collaborate fully with every recognised authority and conservation body, as well as all our neighbours whose land or interests and activities impact in any way on the health of the river.

-As River Keepers, the Club once had three consecutive generations of the Canning family from 1890 onwards.
-Norman Smith worked for the Club for thirty seven years, before Adrian Simmons, our last River Keeper, for seventeen years,, before retiring at the end of the 2017 season.
-They were all vigilant and committed guardians, not just of the river, but to all the wider components and considerations that are necessary to maintain a stable and quality trout friendly environment.
-Our River Keeper, Mr David Griffiths, comes with almost thirty years in river management, until 2018 on the River Ure in North Yorkshire.
+Of our River Keepers, the Club once had three consecutive generations of the Canning family from 1890 onwards.
+In more recent times Norman Smith worked for the Club for thirty seven years, before Adrian Simmons, who worked on the river for seventeen years, before retiring at the end of the 2017 season.
+They were all vigilant and committed guardians, not just of the river, but to all the wider components and considerations that are necessary to maintain an ecologically stable, quality trout friendly environment.
+Our current River Keeper, Dave Griffiths, comes with almost thirty years of experience as a River Keeper with experience on both Salmon and Wild Trout rivers from Scotland, through Yorkshire, Wales.

-The Wilton Clubs Keepers have always been full-time, living less than a minutes walk of the river bank.
+The Wilton Clubs Keepers have only ever been full-time, living less than a minutes walk of the river bank.
 The Keeper is responsible for all day to day river maintenance matters.
-In addition, to the River Keeper, the Club has a River Manager, Mr Bob Male, who has a Biological scientific background.
-Bob has a much wider ecological remit and has a more detailed involvement with any decisions upon the river and those that may involve the wider Avon catchment.
+Our River Fly Monitoring is managed by Mr Bob Male, who has a Biological scientific background.

 The Wilton Club's involvement with the River Fly Partnership goes back to its inception.
-To continue this, once a month, a small friendly volunteer group meet and spend a couple of hours chatting fly fishing matters while they bend over the river water sample trays analysing and counting the invertebrates which becomes part of the wider data for scientific analysis. compile the data for scientific analysis.
-Members frequently comment on how taking part just a couple of times benefits their fishing days through being better able to identify river invertebrates at at various stages of their lifecycle, thus aiding their decision making when choosing which fly from their box might be the best to fish with.
+To continue this, once a month, Bobs intrepid group meet and spend a couple of hours chatting fly fishing matters while they bend over the river water sample trays analysing the invertebrates which is later submitted to become part of the wider national database.
+Members frequently comment on how taking part just a couple of times benefits their fishing days through being better able to identify river invertebrates at at various stages of their lifecycle, thus aiding their decisions when choosing which fly from their box might be the best for that day.

 In the past twenty years, the club has undertaken a number of discreet habitat enhancement projects which have been successful in securing partnership funding from the Environment Agency, Natural England and the EU.

-The Wilton Club have also received several Conservation Awards from the Wild Trout Trust and other organisations.
-An active participant in the Wiltshire Fishery Association, it was also Members of the Wilton Club who played a key role in the formation of the Wessex Chalk Streams and Rivers Trust, which we continue to support.
+The Wilton Club have also received Conservation Awards, and an active participant in the Wiltshire Fishery Association.
+The Wilton Club played a key role in the formation of the Wessex Chalk Streams and Rivers Trust.